dcecile/forks-in-the-road/README.md

 2. In another terminal, run `bin/rails server` to start up Rails
 3. Visit http://localhost:3000 to view the app
 4. Change a source file, and the app will reload automatically
+5. Run `yarn eslint-all` to check all JavaScript style/patterns
-5. Run `yarn prettier-write` to reformat JavaScript code
+6. Run `yarn prettier-write` to reformat all JavaScript code

 ## License